Dr Grace Hinepua Walker

 In 2021, Grace received her PhD in Psychology at Te Whare Wānanga o Waitaha, the University of Canterbury, for examining the association between ethnicity, parenthood, and subsequent life outcomes.
 She found the biggest contributors to the well-being of parents were relationship stability, financial security, and social support.
 Therefore, those are the areas where interventions should be targeted to support.

 Grace was aware that gaining a PhD would not be an easy task, but her passion and drive to change the way in which Māori and indigenous people are represented in research gave her the determination to endure.
 With the support of mentors and the MAI postgrad network, Grace created a strong social and academic support network that she remains close to post-studying.
+Grace is deeply committed to supporting rangatahi in STEM, knowing that fresh perspectives and creative approaches are essential to solving global challenges.
+Grace believes in leaving the door open for the next generation, fostering a pathway for young Māori to bring their unique insights and drive into science and technology.

 She continues to mentor students within the MAI postgrad network and contribute to research focusing on building up the future Māori workforce within Aotearoa.
 As a Māori researcher, academic and data scientist, she stays focused, knowing that she is contributing to new research and approaches that are useful for Māori.